 - Visit the Right to Research Coalition, a student organization advocating that “Access to Research is a Student Right.”

-- Read about the UC Open Access Policy, passed by UC Faculty in July 2013: “… as part of a public university system, the Faculty is dedicated to making its scholarship available to the people of California and the world.”
+- Read about the UC Open Access Policies, passed by UC Faculty in July 2013: “… as part of a public university system, the Faculty is dedicated to making its scholarship available to the people of California and the world.”

 - Hear a 16-year-old winner of the Intel Science Fair talk about how relied on open access articles to develop a breakthrough in diagnosing pancreatic cancer.